Discover more about each section of our school

 Class of 2006

 Qualifications: Bachelor of Urban and Environmental planning.

 Sam works in town planning for the City of Gold Coast.
-The last 7 years he has been assessing new developments on the Coast, ranging from small scale residential and commercial, to high-rises and shopping centres.
+Over the last seven years he has been assessing new developments on the Coast, ranging from small scale residential and commercial, to high-rises and shopping centres.
 He specialises in new church developments and large residential developments.

-Currently, he is working within Councils CBD office promoting Southport as the CBD of the Gold Coast and dealing in economic development and investment attraction for the CBD and overall Gold Coast.
+Currently, he is working within Gold Coast City Council's CBD office, promoting Southport as the CBD of the Gold Coast and dealing in economic development and investment attraction for the CBD and overall Gold Coast.
 His future direction is hopefully in private property development and urban design.

 Class of 2014

 Student Exchange to UCF in Olrlando Florida Semester 2 2017

 Double degree at Griffith University: Bachelor of Psychological Science and Bachelor of Criminology and Criminal Science.

 Academic Achievement Award for Griffith University

 Recipient of the prestigious Sir Samuel Griffith Scholarship